-Whether it’s to put two pictures side by side, or to arrange 10 photos in a large layout, the process is the same.
+Whether it’s to put two pictures side by side or to arrange ten photos in a large layout, the process is the same.

 Basic Page Settings

-To begin creating your Lightroom collage template, you’ll want to have an idea of what layout you want to create and what file size limitations you have for posting.
-I
+To begin creating your Lightroom collage template, you need to think about your layout and file size limitations.

-Finally, select which guides you want to see.
-I typically check all but Dimensions, but this is a personal preference.
+Then select which guides you want to see.
+Typically, we suggest checking all options apart from ‘Dimensions’, but this is up to your personal preference.

-Now that you have your page set up, you can layout the photo cells.
-Go back up to the Cells module.
-Here you have pull down menus with standard photo sizes.
+Step 5: Now that you have your page set up, go back up to the ‘Cells’ module.
+Here you have pull-down menus with standard photo sizes.

-When stretching the cells, be sure to hold down the Shift key so that the ratio remains as you stretch.
+When stretching the cells, be sure to hold down the Shift key so that the ratio remains the same.

-The other option is the Watermarking checkbox.
-If you check this box, you can then use the pull-down menu to select from the watermarks that are already loaded into Lightroom.
+Another option is the ‘Watermarking’ checkbox.
+If you check this box, you can then use the pull-down menu to select from the watermarks that you’ve previously loaded into Lightroom.

 These are the same watermarks that you can use when you export a photo.

-When using the watermarking method, though, you don’t have the options of opacity, scale, and location.
+But, when using the watermarking method, you don’t have the options of opacity, scale, and location.

-Watermarks are automatically laid out as that loaded watermark dictates and it’s put on each individual photo in the collage.
+Lightroom automatically lays out the watermark, and it puts it on each photo in the collage.

 Save Your Template